FailAcademy/learning/wdp-vancouver/_slides/week-05/03b-pong.md

 Set up a new project directory on your computer with Webpack (as per the [ES2015/Webpack lesson](/lesson/developing-with-es2015-webpack/)).

-Set your project up with Babel transpiling, Sass compilation, and a development server.
+Set your project up to transpile Babel, compile Sass, and run a development server.

 Ensure your Webpack dev environment is functioning properly before proceeding.